What is a Comprehensive Evaluation?

 Out-Of-Network Information

-Clinicians at Uplift Psychology Group are fully out-of-network providers, meaning we do not take or bill insurance.
+Clinicians at Relucent Psychology Group are fully out-of-network providers, meaning we do not take or bill insurance.

 We offer a superbill – that is a document you can submit to your insurance company to use your out-of-network benefits.
 A superbill is provided after testing is fully completed and does not guarantee reimbursement.
 All services must be paid in full out of pocket before your testing report is provided.
 There are no refunds for services even if your insurance denies the superbill.
 If you are going to check your out-of-network benefits, they may ask for CPT codes.
 CPT codes used for assessment billing include: 90791, 96130, 96131, 96136, and 96137.

 At this time, we cannot estimate how much an insurance company will reimburse.
-Uplift Psychology Group does not complete single-case agreements or pre-authorizations for insurance since this can significantly delay your testing process.
+Relucent Psychology Group does not complete single-case agreements or pre-authorizations for insurance since this can significantly delay your testing process.

 We do not offer payment plans seeing as we are able to delay scheduling your intake to a later time so that you have an extra few weeks or months to feel financially more ready for the cost of the evaluation.
 If you are in need of a more urgent evaluation and unable to financially afford the cost of the evaluation, it is recommended to contact your medical or insurance provider directly for them to provide options.